Washington Collection Agencies Law

 • Say it will add fees to the debt unless the contract allows it to do so.

-• Require you to pay for your communication with them, like a toll call, except a collector can call you on your cellphone.
+• Require you to pay for your communication with them, like a toll call, except a collector can call you on your cell phone.
 (Wash.
 Rev. Code § 19.16.250).

-You can sue the debt collector in court.
-If a court agrees that the debt collector violated the Washington Collection Agency Act, then it may award you damages as well as reasonable attorneys' fees.
-Also, keep in mind you can also sue a collector for violating the federal FDCPA.
+Also, you can sue a collector for violating the federal FDCPA.
 You might be able to recover monetary damages, attorneys' fees, and more.
 (15 U.S. Code § 1692k).

 If you need help filing a lawsuit, talk to a debt relief lawyer.